- Code IDEC8015

 This course introduces students to a range of mathematical techniques and concepts required for modeling and analysing economic problems.
 Course topics include matrix algebra, calculus, static unconstrained and constrained optimisation, non-linear programming, difference and differential equations, optimal control theory and dynamic programming.
 The mathematical methods and techniques will be applied to specific problems from all areas of economics.

 Upon successful completion, students will have the knowledge and skills to:

-- be familiar with a wide range of the mathematical concepts, formalisms and techniques that are standard in economic analysis
+- Understand a wide range of mathematical concepts, formalisms, and techniques.

-- correctly evaluate the content and meaning of the mathematical statements that appear in the economics literature (at least the simpler ones)
+- Critically assess the content and meaning of the mathematical statements that appear in economics literature.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Hoy, Michael, John Livernois, Chris McKenna, Ray Rees, and Thanasis Stengos (2001).
-Mathematics for Economics, 2nd edition.
-MIT Press.
+Hoy, Michael, John Livernois, Chris McKenna, Ray Rees, and Thanasis Stengos (2022), Mathematics for Economics, 4th edition, Cambridge: MIT Press.

 Students should have undertaken at least undergraduate study of economics and have completed high school level mathematics including algebra and analysis up to basic differential calculus.